nikitasius/GnuPG/README.md

 ## WARNING
 ## USE MODIFIED GNUPG AT YOUR OWN RISK.
 SOFTWARE MAY CAUSE DATA LOSS, SYSTEM CRASHES, AND RED EYES.
 ### Large keys, created in modified GnuPG with modified libgcrypt CANNOT be read by vanilla versions!
-It mean, that if you have another PGP stuff in your PC which work work with keys, you should to export keys OR create another keyring for vanilla versions.
+It mean, that if you have another PGP stuff in your PC which work with keys, you should to export keys OR create another keyring for vanilla versions.

 ## Description
 GnuPG with large RSA keys support (up to 32768 bytes).